“I only got excited about this Chamonix – Geneva trip when I saw the snowy scenery beneath my window seat.”

 17:00 We had to be at the airport 10 minutes ago, but we were a bit late, and the trains to the airport have (severe) delays.
 We are waiting for the train at 17:04.

 17:20 We are still waiting for the 17:04 train.
 The next train is in 6 minutes.

 17:35 No train has arrived yet!
 The next planned train is in one minute.

 17:38 The previous train is suspended and the 17:04 train arrives!
 What a disorganised city!

 17:50 Ten minutes later we are at the airport, and we are running through the shopping centre that is here to get to the departures.
 Our flight is delayed for 1 hour!
 Phew!
 We won’t miss our flight!
-(There are three flights to Heathrow, and all of them are delayed!)
+(There are three flights to Heathrow, and all of them have a delay!)

 20:30 We are on the plane, flying back to London!
 What a trip!
 The mountains were extraordinary!
 Definitely coming back to The Alps!

 P.S.
 In Geneva, when we checked in at the hotel, we were given a tourist card for free public transport (including the train to the airport).
-Free public transport was also included in the Geneva pass.
+The Geneva Pss also includes free public transport.

 Did you like this post?
 Save it for later!